Shermon69/Portfolio-Tracker_new/docs/usermanual.md

         Verify all transaction data (buys, sells, dividends, fees) is entered accurately.

         Ensure correct currencies and exchange rates (if applicable) are set in General Settings.

+    Need more help?

+        Visit the FAQ Page (accessible from the Home header) for instant answers and educational articles.

+        Or use the Contact Us form on the Support Page to reach our team directly.